2021 Football West season

-The 2021 Football West season was the eighth season since the establishment of the National Premier Leagues in Western Australia.
+The 2021 Football West season was the 121st season of competitive association football in Western Australia and the eighth season since the establishment of the National Premier Leagues WA (NPL).

 Pre-season changes

 Due to the disruptions to the 2020 season due to the COVID-19 pandemic in Australia, there was no promotion and relegation at the end of the 2020 season.

 League Tables

 2021 National Premier Leagues WA

 The competition was a double round-robin played over 22 rounds, followed by an end of season Top 4 Cup competition.
 The NPL Premier normally qualifies for the national NPL finals series, but the 2021 National Premier Leagues finals series was cancelled.

 Top Four Cup

 2021 WA State League 1

 The 2021 WA State League 1 season was a double round-robin played over 22 rounds, followed by an end of season Top 4 Cup competition.